 Perry created an online and offline resource for lifestyle inspiration for African-American women in the South.
 In 2015, Black Southern Belle developed an editorial division, ambassador program, online store, and jobs database for the brand.
 The Black Southern Belle Collective™ is the first-of-its-kind resource for top, minority-owned vendors in the South!

 Before launching her business, Perry managed marketing and partnerships at Lillybee, a collegiate and sorority lifestyle brand where she launched a collegiate ambassador program and managed the blogger outreach program, and has also been a political event planner and relationship manager for Google.

 How did you know it was time to start Black Southern Belle?

 I knew it was time to start my business when I realized that there wasn’t a media outlet that focused on the lifestyles of African-American Southern women.

 Is that why you moved back to Charleston, S.C.?

 Yes.
 I wanted to move back to my hometown.
 My business was growing, and I was falling in love with the idea of moving back to the South.
 I really wanted to be a part of the growing community in Charleston and give back to hometown through Black Southern Belle, so moving back was a no-brainer.

 My husband and I purchased a historic home in South Carolina, which I absolutely love.
 This home has everything a Southern belle could want (pictures coming soon).
 I plan on using it as the headquarters for Black Southern Belle and some unique photo shoots and projects with some of our favorite Southern brands to develop original content for my website.
-I love decorating and there will be plenty of decoration stories in 2016.

 How is Black Southern Belle preserving Southern culture through online platforms and brand expression?